New Guinea (PNG) is a dynamic and democratic country

 in this area is ineffective, and tourist and transportation

 facilities are limited.
-Areas near the Panguna mine, located
+Areas near the Panguna mine,

-officially designated no go zones
+have been officially designated no go zones

 recommend that you avoid those areas.

-ordinance and mines may be found in Bougainville, East New
+ordinance and mines may be found in Bougainville, East

 Enroll in the Smart